| Spec | TP-Link Archer AX55 | ASUS RT-AX55 | TP-Link Archer BE550 | ASUS RT-BE88U |

 - No multi-gig WAN or LAN — capped at 1 Gbps even with a faster ISP plan

-The Archer AX55 is a genuinely capable router for a $70 ask.
+The Archer AX55 is a capable router at $110.
 AX3000 dual-band covers a standard home office without dead zones, EasyMesh works reliably if you need to add a satellite node, and the USB 3.0 port handles a USB drive or printer shared across your network.
 Setup through the Tether app takes less time than most routers in this range.

 The security picture is the honest asterisk.
 Basic HomeShield covers firmware protection and a simple firewall.
-The intrusion detection, malware filtering, and detailed analytics — the things that actually matter — require HomeShield Pro at $55/year or bundled with newer TP-Link hardware.
-Over a three-year ownership period, you’re either paying extra or running without the protection ASUS includes free.
+Intrusion detection, malware filtering, and detailed analytics — the features that actually matter — require HomeShield Pro at $55/year or bundled with newer TP-Link hardware.
+Over three years of ownership, you’re either paying extra or running without protection ASUS includes free.

-For a secondary connection or a home where you’re not handling sensitive work data, the AX55 is a smart $70 buy.
+For a secondary connection or a simple home network handling no sensitive work data, the AX55 is a reasonable $110 buy.
 For a primary remote work router where you’re VPN-ing into corporate infrastructure, the security question deserves real consideration.

 Budget WiFi 6: ASUS RT-AX55